Donna Messersmith, Ph.D.

 In support of the NIH Pain Consortium's Centers of Excellence in Pain Education, Dr. Messersmith provided vision and creative content development for several online professional education resources for pain management.
 Dr. Messersmith led biomedical science education efforts as a university professor, project director, company-owner, science teacher and tutor.
 She created online interactive science modules, animations, and simulated laboratories for the Howard Hughes Medical Institute, designed web-based curricula, and led clinician and professional educational programs.

-Dr. Messersmith earned her bachelor's degree in zoology from the University of Maryland, College Park and her doctorate in anatomy and cell biology from Georgetown University Medical Center.
+Dr. Messersmith earned her bachelor's degree in zoology from the University of Maryland, College Park and her doctorate in anatomy and cell biology with an emphasis in neuroscience from Georgetown University Medical Center.
 She conducted post-doctoral research in molecular neurobiology in the intramural program at the National Institute of Dental Research at NIH.